Mace Taste: Citrus Spice vs Nutmeg & Chef Usage Tips

 Best Food Pairings with Mace

-• Root Vegetables: Sweet potatoes, carrots, parsnips
+• Root Vegetables: Parsnips, sweet potatoes, and celeriac purees

 Chart showing best food pairings with mace